 Mental health services also play an important part in the treatment of chronic pain.
 Chronic pain can often come with mental health problems like anxiety, depression, and insomnia.
 Psychotherapy, TMS (transcranial magnetic stimulation), and antidepressants are some of the treatment options that may be offered.
 Those suffering from mental health issues, related to chronic pain, will usually try a combination of antidepressants and psychotherapy to get the maximum benefits.
 The most common type of psychotherapy is cognitive behavioral therapy, which focuses on identifying and altering negative thoughts and behaviors.

-Pain and Spine Specialists offer many of these treatment options for patients looking for chronic pain treatment in Columbia, Maryland, and can refer you to our partnering offices, Shakthi Health and Wellness Center and Gemini Health, for any services not performed in-house.
+Pain and Spine Specialists offer many of these treatment options for patients looking for chronic pain treatment in Columbia, Maryland, and can refer you to our partner offices, Shakthi Health and Wellness Center and Gemini Health, for any services not performed in-house.

 Pain Management Columbia Maryland